AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

 :ada:`Abstract_Transceiver`.
 Here, we're only partially implementing the interfaces from which this type is derived: we're implementing :ada:`Send`, but we're skipping the implementation of :ada:`Receive`.
 Therefore, :ada:`Receive` is an abstract operation of :ada:`Abstract_Transceiver`.
-Since any type that has abstract operations is abstract, we must indicate this by adding the :ada:`abstract` keyword in type declaration.
+Since any tagged type that has abstract operations is abstract, we must indicate this by adding the :ada:`abstract` keyword in type declaration.